tsani/coding-cat-public/list-max-min/description.md

 Given a list, write a function `list_max_min(nums)` that returns another list that contains repeated results of the additions of the smallest value to the biggest value.
-The elements of the new list need to sum up to less than 30.
+The elements of the new list need to sum up a close to 30 as possible without exceeding 30.
 Assume the list will be of length 2 or more.

 - Make sure to deal with the correct sum of the new list
 - <em> Note: </em> If the sum of the minimum and maximum value of a list is less or equal to 0, the function should return 0.